jcsato/partially_explored_map/README.md

 ## Compatibility

-This should be fully save game compatible, i.e. you _should_ be safe to remove the mod at any time.
+This is fully save game compatible, i.e. you're safe to remove the mod at any time.

-There's a decent chance for incompatibilities with other mods that modify the new campaign menus, as some things (e.g. campaign settings) aren't structured in a way that readily allows composing different hooks.
-Please reach out if you encounter any such issues.
+There's a decent chance for incompatibilities with other mods that modify the new campaign menus.
+Please reach out if you encounter any issues.

 ## Building